 Presenting Soul Spectrum was Greg Edwards.
 After DJ’ing in Manchester’s discos Greg broke into broadcasting at BBC Radio Manchester.
 Whilst subsequently working for CBS Records he was asked to deputise for David Simmonds on his Radio 1 R&B show and then also filled in for Rosko.
 He joined Capital when it started.

-A DJ I have to admit I’m not familiar with is Mike Allen.
-Mike was the other host of The Late Show and would later go on to champion hip-hop music.
+Mike Allen was the other host of The Late Show and would later go on to champion hip-hop music.
 There’s an informative interview here.

 Back in 1977 Capital was not just a pop station.
 You’ll notice that the Christmas and New Year’s Day entertainment included performances from the Wren Orchestra and that Sunday’s The Collection was hosted by one George Martin.
 Mardi Gras, a long-running jazz programme was presented by jazz discographer Brian Rust who died earlier this year.